zacwillmington/open_house/notes.md

 TODO

-- Create branch for Js work.
+- Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON  Backend.
     - Setup backend to handle json requests(only on controller that require it.)
-    - Add activeModelSerializer to models.
+        - Add activeModelSerializer to models on apartments model.

-- Setup asset pipeline for Js add Js file.
-    - Pull in JQuery.
-    - Require needed files
+        - apartments/ index controller handle json.
+    - Remove resources apartments routes

 User